satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 };
 ```

+We want to answer this question:

+> Using `checker.ts`, how can we access the details of the type `ImportantValue` so we know that `collectedValue` has three distinctive nested properties?

-First step is to create our type checker and make the file accessible for the type checking.
+First step is to create our type checker and make the involved file accessible by retrieving the file as an instance of `ts.SourceFile`

 ```typescript
 import * as ts from "typescript";